Skip to content

 • Find Shortcut

-• Searches for the VS Code shortcut in the system and user Start Menu folders.
-If it finds the shortcut in the system Start Menu folder, it copies it to the user's Start Menu folder so the icon can be changed.
-If it can't find a shortcut, the user can set the path manually.
+• Search for the VS Code shortcut in the system and user Start Menu folders.
+If the shortcut is found in the system Start Menu folder, it will be copied to the user's Start Menu folder so the icon can be changed.
+If no shortcut is found, you can set the path manually.

 Used PowerShell commands